 Silver Linings Outpatient Program, a service of the Helen Ross McNabb Center in partnership with East Tennessee Children’s Hospital in Knox County, is designed to provide early intervention services to pregnant and postpartum women who are currently facing addiction to opioids and benzodiazepines, which might lead to the birth of a baby with neonatal abstinence syndrome (NAS).

-The Silver Linings Intensive Outpatient Program is an integrated gender-responsive intensive outpatient program (IOP) consisting of three therapeutic groups four times per week specifically for women over the age of 18 who have given birth to a child that has been diagnosed with NAS (Neonatal Abstinence Syndrome) or are at risk of giving birth to a child with NAS due to prenatal opioid use.
-This program is located at East Tennessee Children’s Hospital and is able to address some of the unique issues facing chemically dependent women, including prenatal care, childcare issues, parenting concerns, history of trauma (e.g., domestic violence or sexual abuse), co-dependency, and other relationship issues.
-Wraparound services will also be available to the women in the program as well as their families as appropriate.
+Silver Linings Intensive Outpatient Program (IOP) is a program in Hamilton County consisting of therapeutic groups specifically for women who have given birth to a child that has been diagnosed with NAS or are at risk of giving birth to a child with NAS due to prenatal opioid use.

 The program recognizes the unique issues experienced by women with drug dependency issues including prenatal care, childcare issues, parenting concerns, trauma, co-dependency and other relationship issues.